 Correct (or incorrect) configuration of your core network can affect the bandwidth and latency you get out of your wireless access points, sometimes in unpredictable ways.

-If you want to make sure that you have a fast and reliable Wi-Fi network, we’re just a phone call or an email away.
+If you want to make sure that you have a fast and reliable Wi-Fi network, and you see to what can interfere with WiFi signal, we’re just a phone call or an email away.
 We’ve been installing various types of networks in London for more than 20 years.
 Get in touch with us for your complementary, no-obligations survey.